guretskiysemyon/k-coloringReduction/readme.md

 # About
 This project is based on the method described in "Colors Make Theories Hard" by Roberto Sebastiani [1](https://www.researchgate.net/publication/303912889_Colors_Make_Theories_Hard), specifically on proving NP-hardness in various theories like arithmetic and arrays through satisfiability problems.
 The article introduces reductions from the k-color graph problem to satisfiability problems for given theories, providing various algorithms for graph coloring challenges using these reductions.
-Our work implements these reductions using pysmt and cvc solvers, thus solving the k-colorability problem in this manner.
+Our work implements these reductions using pysmt and cvc5, thus solving the k-colorability problem in this manner.

-As part of the project, we have run tests on our tools and SageMath, and and compared the results as described below.
+As part of the project, we have run tests on our tools and SageMath, and compared the results as described below.

+You can also visit the [web interface](https://guretskiysemyon.github.io/k-colorable-reduction-web/) we created.
+Please note that it is suitable for small inputs; for larger graphs, it's better to use this code.

-## Implemented Theories
+## Implemented Reductions -- Theories and Solvers
     msat : LIA, AUF, AINT, ABV, BV, z3   : LIA, NLA, AUF, AINT, ABV, BV,
     yices: LIA, BV,